-Substitution - change the route visitors, seniors and Approved Volunteers might get to an event, thus the hazard is effectively control.
+Substitution - change the route visitors, Seniors or Endorsed Volunteers might use to get to an event, thus the hazard is effectively controlled.

-Isolation - place bollards around an area where a hazard exists so visitors, seniors and Approved Volunteers cannot transverse that area at the event, thus the bollards are an effective control.
+Isolation - place bollards around an area where a hazard exists so visitors, Seniors or Endorsed Volunteers cannot transverse the area at the event, thus the bollards are an effective control.

-Engineering Control - perhaps where a small step exists, have a ramp made which complies with Australian Standards, thus a tripping hazard is removed and the hazard is an effective control
+Engineering Control - perhaps where a small step exists, have a ramp made which complies with Australian Standards, thus a tripping hazard is removed and the hazard is an effective controlled.